varnishcache/homepage/R1/source/index.rst

 2018-10-26 - Bug fix release: Varnish 6.1.0
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We are prowd to release :ref:`rel6.1.1` to the world.
+We are proud to release :ref:`rel6.1.1` to the world.

 This release is recommended for everyone running 6.1, and packages are
 available from the official repositories.
 There are no new features in